Can tea really go bad?

 If you’ve purchased loose tea leaves that came in a tin or other container, you want to make sure it seals properly.

-If it came in a bag or container that does not seal shut, I recommend transferring the leaves to a sealable container.
+If it came in a bag or container that does not seal shut, I the best way to store loose leaf tea is to transfer the leaves to a sealable container.
 They will last much longer that way.

 Tea bags generally last longer, but that mainly because the tea inside is lower quality and already dried out and mostly flavorless.